ccwj-ualberta/ccwj-quarto/README.md

+# Testing
-To run with python server, run this in terminal: python3 -m http.server 8080
+To run with python server, run this in terminal:
+`python3 -m http.server 8080`

 Then visit http://localhost:8080/ in browser

-Generating publications
+# Generating publications
 The publication list can be generated from a BibTeX file (.bib) using a python script (bibtex2htmldiv.py) This has been taken from: https://github.com/ketch/tex2_rst_html

-To run, open terminal (navigate to the Research folder) and run
+To run, open terminal (navigate to the Research folder) and run `import bibtex2htmldiv` `bibtex2htmldiv.bib2html('/path/to/myfile.bib')`
->> import bibtex2htmldiv
->> bibtex2htmldiv.bib2html('/path/to/myfile.bib')

 This should generate a bib.html file in the Research folder, which is imported with JS to the research page.

-To include url in publication title: add 'url' entry to .bib file To include thumbnail image: upload image to folder specified in img_path ('Assets') named with the pub's id (eg. RN3335) Any DOIs or Arxiv id's added will also be displayed below in a link
+*To include url in publication title:* add 'url' entry to .bib file *To include thumbnail image:* upload image to folder specified in img_path ('Assets') named with the pub's id (eg. RN3335) Any DOIs or Arxiv id's added will also be displayed below in a link

-To change headings to keywords instead of reference type:
+*To change headings to keywords instead of reference type:*
 - Make sure each .bib entry has a keywords associated with it
 - use bibtex2htmldivkw.py to generate a bibkw.html
 - Load the bibkw.html in the JS of the research.html page

-BOOTSTRAP REFERENCE
+# Bootstrap Ref
 m = margin
-mb = margin bottom
-p = padding
+mb, mt, ms, me = margin bottom, margin top, margin start, margin end p = padding

+# Git Ref
+`git pull` to pull new updates
+`git status` to check current branch/staging
+`git add .` add all changes for staging
+`git commit -m "commit message"` to commit
+`git push` to push to origin